 - See ‘James Ravilious; A Life‘ by Robin Ravilious; Bitter Lemon Press, London; 2017 ↩

 - Heidegger said ‘Existentially, disposedness implies a disclosive submission to the world, out of which we can encounter something that matters to us’: Being and Time 177/137-138.
-As Heidegger said, moods are ‘import-disclosive’, that is they disclose the way things matter.
+For Heidegger, moods are ‘import-disclosive’, that is they disclose the way things matter.
 At the same time moods are atmospheric: they function phenomenologically, not as private interior states but rather like atmospheres in which we dwell.
 Heidegger’s ‘Being and Time’ is a tricky read.
 For the interested reader not versed in Heidegger, a good introduction is provided by William Blattner in his ‘Heidegger’s Being and Time‘, published by Bloomsbury, 2006 ↩

 - In this regard, I refer the reader to the extensive literature concerning gestalt forms, affordance and the salience network ↩

 - In 1952 Cartier-Bresson published ‘Images à la Sauvette’, which approximately translates as ‘images on the run’.
 Cartier-Bresson cites 17th century Cardinal de Retz, who said ‘Il n’y a risen dans ce monde qui n’air un moment decisif’. ↩

 - Of course, this scan from a print does not do justice to the tonalities and textures of the actual print.
 Many still try to copy this look, including me.
 For those interested, modern XP2 Super films give a similar feel. ↩